SpenceKonde/megaTinyCore/README.md

 # UPDI programming
 The UPDI programming interface is a single-wire interface for programming (and debugging - **U**niversal **P**rogramming and **D**ebugging **I**nterface) used on the tinyAVR 0/1/2-series, as well as all other modern AVR microcontrollers.
 In addition to purchasing a purpose-made UPDI programmer (such as the ones produced by Microchip), there are two very low-cost approaches to creating a UPDI programmer:

-## With an Arduino (jtag2updi)
-One can be made from a classic AVR Uno/Nano/Pro Mini; inexpensive Nano clones are the usual choice, being cheap enough that one can be wired up and then left like that - see [Making a UPDI programmer](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md); using these, you should select jtag2updi from the tools->programmer menu.
-As of 2.3.0 this is still the recommended method, despite the balky jtag2updi firmware and incompatibility with converting an Arduino Micro, however, with recent recognition of the potential for use of a diode + resistor (which is usually already part of the serial adapter) that method may soon be proven reliable enough to recommend over jtag2updi.

-## From a USB-Serial adapter (pyupdi-style)
+## From a USB-Serial adapter (pyupdi-style - recommended)
 Before megaTinyCore existed, there was a tool called [pyupdi](https://github.com/mraardvark/pyupdi) - a simple python program for uploading to UPDI-equipped microcontrollers using a serial adapter modified by the addition of a single resistor.
 But pyupdi was not readily usable from the Arduino IDE, and so this was not an option.
 As of 2.2.0, megaTinyCore brings in a portable Python implementation, which opens a great many doors; Originally we were planning to adapt pyupdi, but at the urging of its author and several Microchip employees, we have instead based this functionality on [pymcuprog](https://pypi.org/project/pymcuprog/), a more robust tool developed and maintained by Microchip which includes the same serial-port upload mechanism. **If installing manually** you must [add the python package](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/tools/ManualPython.md) appropriate to your operating system in order to use this upload method (a system python installation is not sufficient, nor is one necessary).

+As of 2.3.2, with the dramatic improvements in performance, and the proven reliability of the wiring scheme using a diode instead of a resistor, and in light of the flakiness of the jtag2updi firmware, this is now the recommended programming method.
+As of this version, programming speed has been increased by as much as a factor of 20, and now far exceeds what was possible with jtag2updi (programming via jtag2updi is roughly comparable in speed to programming via serial-updi on the "SLOW" speed option, 57600 baud; the normal 230400 baud version programs about three times faster than the SLOW version or jtag2updi, while the "TURBO" option (runs at 460800 baud and increases upload speed by approximately 50% over the normal one.
+The TURBO speed version should only be used with devices running at 4.5v or more, as we have to run the UPDI clock faster to keep up, but it allows for upload and verification of a 32kb sketch in 4 seconds))

 The connections needed to [convert a serial adapter to a UPDI programmer are detailed here](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md)

+## With an Arduino (jtag2updi)
+One can be made from a classic AVR Uno/Nano/Pro Mini; inexpensive Nano clones are the usual choice, being cheap enough that one can be wired up and then left like that - see [Making a UPDI programmer](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md); using these, you should select jtag2updi from the tools->programmer menu.

 # Supported Parts (click link for pinout diagram and details)
 * [ATtiny3217,1617,817,417](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/ATtiny_x17.md)